Important Things You Need to Know About Attic Insulation

-If your home tends to be uncomfortable during seasonal extremes, a poorly-insulated attic may be part of the problem.
-In today’s post, local roof repair and installation company Berry Roofing & Solar shares important things you should know before adding attic insulation.
+If your home tends to be uncomfortable during seasonal extremes, a poorly insulated attic may be part of the problem.
+Here are some important things you should know before adding attic insulation.

 The Energy Envelope

 To understand how attic insulation works, let us first discuss what the energy envelope is.
 The energy envelope is an enclosure that consists of the roofing system (which includes the attic), the exterior walls and the fenestrations installed on them: windows, skylights and entry doors.
 One thing these components have in common is insulation.

 An energy envelope, when properly insulated, slows down thermal transfer.
 This results in heat retention during winter and resistance to heat infiltration during summer, which results in consistent indoor temperatures, comfortable indoor spaces, and energy savings.